Written by Tenley Haraldson. Medically reviewed by board-certified pediatrician Dr. Ryan Blackman DO, FAAP.

 While this metabolite occurs naturally in vegetation, the samples suggest that animals were exposed to synthetic parabens which may have been released into the environment via sewage systems.

-According to Dr. Blackman, “The research on parabens is ongoing, and at times contradictory.
+According to Dr. Blackman, “The research on parabens is ongoing – at times contradictory.
 They have been theorized to be endocrine disruptors but, as of yet, this hasn’t been definitively established in humans.
-Until we know all the facts, avoidance of potential harm is never a bad choice – especially if there are safe alternatives available.”
+Until we know all the facts, avoiding potential harm is never a bad choice – especially if there are safe alternatives available.”